 We will shoot anyone holding a weapon.

 There is no escape.
 Give yourselves up!"

-Mac and his group approached the double glass entrance doors on 65th Street.
-Using a Halligan bar, an FBI agent smashed the glass panes and slipped inside, and unlocked the door.
+Mac and his group gathered at the double glass entrance doors on 65th Street.
+Using a Halligan bar, an FBI agent smashed the glass panes, slipped inside, and unlocked the door.
 Marecki went through first, followed by Mac.
-As they bounded up the short stairs to the first floor, he could rear the police shotgun being used to obliterate the lock on the rear door.
+As they bounded up the short stairs to the first floor, he could hear the police using a shotgun to obliterate the lock on the rear door.

 Mac quickly scanned the first floor.
-It contained cardboard boxes and barrels, obviously the receiving area.
-There was a freight elevator in the center and a loft at the rear, accessible via a steel staircase.
-An office, he assumed.
+It contained cardboard boxes and barrels, obviously the receiving area with a freight elevator in the center and a loft at the rear, accessible via a steel staircase.
 The employees scattered like panicked ants.

 "Put your weapons on the floor and raise your hands," Marecki said.
 "You won't get a second chance!"

-A shadowy figure across the room raised above a shipping drum and fired two shots.
+A shadowy figure raised above a shipping drum across the room and fired two shots.
 They whizzed overhead, ricocheting off the back wall.
-Marecki motioned for Mac and his group to fan to the left, and he directed his group to take up the middle.
+Marecki motioned for Mac and his group to fan to the left and directed his group to take up the middle.
 A dozen officers poured in from the breached back entrance.

 Mac looked to the loft, where a man appeared with an AK-47 slung to his back.
-He had a grenade and was pulling the pin out with his teeth.
+He had a grenade and was pulling the pin out with his hands.

 "Gabe, he has a grenade!"

 The man gripped the grenade, pulled the pin, and wound up to throw, just like a Cubs relief pitcher.
-At that very instant, Andres Williams fired a round, targeting his forehead.
-The shot made only a tiny hole in the forehead with a puff of swirling smoke but exited the thug's skull, followed by a stream of blood and bits of bone and brain matter.
+At that instant, Andres Williams fired a round, targeting his forehead.
+The shot made only a tiny hole in the forehead with a puff of swirling smoke but exited the thug's skull, followed by a stream of blood, bone, and brain matter bits.
 The man's expression froze like someone had hit the stop button on a computer.
 A second shot, fired by Special Agent Marecki, targeted the thug's heart.
-Already dead, the man sunk to the loft's floor like a sack of rocks.
+The man dropped to the loft's floor like a sack of rocks.
 As his corpse hit bottom, the grenade sprung loose from his hand and rolled in front of him.

 "Everybody down!"
 Marecki said.

 The grenade exploded, sending shards of metal in every direction.
 It was worse for the remaining thugs; they were right under it.
 Mac could hear one of them yelling, "Oh Shit," as the shrapnel hit him.

-Four of the thugs rushed towards the motorized garage door by the shipping dock.
+Four gangsters rushed towards the motorized garage door by the shipping dock.
 One hit the green "raise" button, and the gate rolled upwards.
 They bolted through the door as soon as it had lifted high enough.
-Reminiscent of Butch Cassidy and the Sundance Kid's final scene, there were met outside by over twenty armed policemen, each with their guns trained on them.
-They sheepishly looked at each other, then threw their weapons to the ground and raised their hands.
-In a few minutes, they were all trussed up with zip-ties.
+Reminiscent of Butch Cassidy and the Sundance Kid's final scene, there were met outside by over twenty armed policemen, each with their guns trained.
+They looked at each other sheepishly, then threw their weapons to the ground and raised their hands.
+In a few minutes, they were all trussed up with zip ties.

 Pointing to the building's breaker panel, Marecki yelled at one of his agents.